Uvacoder/uvacodernotes6/notes/javascript.md

   4. DEFAULT: global object (except in strict mode)
 - An arrow function has no `this`.
 - Objects are not scopes.
 Curly braces do not always mean scopes.
 Be careful when using arrow functions & `this`.
+- The `this` value is defined by the call site, where it is called.

 ### Classes